Updated on 6/26/2023 – Note that Florida Medical Malpractice Laws have changed as of 3/24/2023. The most notable impact being damage caps.

 Florida Medical Malpractice Caps

-Florida law once imposed caps on damages for medical malpractice claims, including a $500,000 cap on non-economic damages for claims against medical professionals and a $1 million cap on non-economic damages involving death.
+Florida law imposes caps on damages for medical malpractice claims, including a $500,000 cap on non-economic damages for claims against medical professionals and a $1 million cap on non-economic damages involving death.

 How a Medical Malpractice Lawyer Can Help